gmp/hexagram/README.md

 ---
 ### Description:
-What began as a challenge from a local company, ended up as brand new way to experience Instagram images and videos...or any collection of images and video at that.
-When given the opportunity to explore ways of dynamically displaying a feed of images, I chose to create a hexagonal display.
-After plenty of revisiting geometry from years past, it became clear that hexagons in the browser are quite tricky
+What began as a challenge from a local company, ended up as brand new way to experience Instagram images and videos...or any collection of images and video for that matter.
+When given the opportunity to explore ways of dynamically displaying a feed of images, I chose to create a hexagonal tesselation.
+After plenty of time spent revisiting geometry from years past, it became clear that hexagons in the browser are quite tricky.

 ---